Giving Feedback: Comments

 ### Step 1: Click on the line number

-In the code editor (either the Initial State pane, or the Calculations Pane) you simply click on the line number to open up the comment dialog:
+In the code editor (either the Setup Code pane, or the Loop Code pane) you simply click on the line number to open up the comment dialog:

 ### Step 2: Enter your comment